AnaadiAI/kalanjiyam/docs/managing-the-database.rst

 migration defines how we want to modify the database and how to undo those changes if we decide not to keep them.

-In Ambuda, we manage our database schemas with `SQLAlchemy`_, and we manage our migrations with a companion library called `Alembic`_.
+In Kalanjiyam, we manage our database schemas with `SQLAlchemy`_, and we manage our migrations with a companion library called `Alembic`_.

 This guide will show you how to use Alembic for common development tasks.